Totengeist/Shipyard/docs/api.rst

 Screenshot Management
 ---------------------

-.. http:get:: /api/v1/screenshots/(ship_ref)
 .. http:get:: /api/v1/screenshot/(ref)

    Information about a specific screenshot

    :statuscode 200: no error
    :statuscode 404: the screenshot (or the item it belongs to) does not exist

-.. http:post:: /api/v1/screenshots/(ship_ref)

-   Adds one or more screenshots to an existing ship.

-   :reqheader Authorization: optional bearer token to authenticate

 .. http:post:: /api/v1/screenshot/(ref)
 .. http:delete:: /api/v1/screenshot/(ref)